roackim/BasalVM/README.md

 # Dependencies
 	- gcc
     - make

-	- cppclean  ( removable from makefile, like cppcheck )
-	- cppcheck
+# Building
+    make

 The project is compiled with a very large set of warnings enabled, which you can see typing "make flags".
 It should compile without any warning being prompt, except a few from Static Analysis.

 # Usage

-Currently the assembler and the VM are coupled together, meaning you can only use both at the same time, meaning there is only one way to run the project:
+Currently the assembler and the VM are coupled together, meaning you can only use the vm on textual representation of the bytecode:

 ./main <basm_file>

-	ex : 	./bin/main bin/examples/GameOfLife.basm
+	ex : 	./bin/main examples/GameOfLife.basm
-	or :	cd bin && ./main examples/GameOfLife.basm

 # Basal Assembler